secretnodes/secretwiki/products/distributed-web/src/content/ipfs-gateway/setting-up-a-server.md

 # Setting Up a Server

-While all IPFS nodes are created equal, some are better suited for different purposes depending on their setup.
+While all IPFS network-interconnect are created equal, some are better suited for different purposes depending on their setup.
 An IPFS node running on your laptop, for instance, isn't very good for hosting a website because your website will go down as soon as the computer goes to sleep!